-Virginia Commonwealth University (VCU) is a premier urban, public research university focused on academic success.
-In 2013, U.S. News & World Report named VCU one of the nation's "up and coming" universities, recognizing the most promising and innovative changes in the areas of academics, faculty, student life, campus, and facilities.
+Virginia Commonwealth University (VCU) is a premier urban, public research university.
+In 2013, U.S. News & World Report named VCU one of the nation's "up and coming" universities, recognizing its most promising and innovative changes in the areas of academics, faculty, student life, campus, and facilities.
 VCU is made up of 13 schools and one college in downtown Richmond, with branch campuses in Doha, Qatar; Northern Virginia; Charles City County; and the Stony Point area of Richmond.

 Through its strategic plan, Quest for Distinction, VCU works to meet the demands of diverse populations through impactful research, rigorous study, and extensive community engagement.
 The university enrolls the most diverse student body in Virginia, with more than 31,000 students, and offers 222 undergraduate, graduate, doctoral, first-professional, and certificate programs.

 VCU's research excellence has been buoyed by the commitment to interdisciplinary approaches, the university's investment in its research infrastructure, and the concomitant growth of the sponsored research budget.
 Selected areas of strengths and resources include the following.

-VCU's Center for Clinical and Translational Research (CCTR) received a $20 million Clinical and Translational Science Award (CTSA) from NIH, making VCU the first and only academic health center in Virginia to join a national consortium of more than 60 research centers sponsored by the NIH's National Center for Advancing Translational Sciences (NCATS).
+VCU's Center for Clinical and Translational Research (CCTR) is the recipient of an NIH Clinical and Translational Science Award (CTSA), making VCU the first and only academic health center in Virginia to join a national consortium of more than 60 research centers so designated by the NIH's National Center for Advancing Translational Sciences (NCATS).
 The VCU CCTR provides infrastructure and resources for interdisciplinary human health research.
 Through its core resources and services, the VCU CCTR encourages, engages, and supports collaborative participation of investigators and students throughout the university, community partners and volunteers in the Richmond region, and government organizations to work together on innovative research that transforms the scientific study of human health.

 The VCU Parkinson's and Movement Disorders Center combines translational laboratory-based research, clinical evaluation and treatment, and education and outreach to provide a coordinated approach for developing strategies that combat movement disorders and neurodegenerative disorders.